Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Conditional Composite Likelihood for Migration Model with Unobserved AR(1) Factor

-As shown in Section 2.2, the complete log-likelihood has a complicated expression including a high-dimensional integral, with the dimension increasing with $T$.
-From the granularity theory [\citet{GG2014,GG2015}], it follows that when $n$ tends to infinity, an estimator of $\theta$, asymptotically equivalent to the ML estimator can be obtained from the log-likelihood conditional on the factor path by maximizing this conditional log-likelihood with respect to both parameter $\theta$ and the factor path.
-This log-likelihood conditional on $(f_t)$ is:
+Let us now introduce another type of log-likelihood for the estimation of parameter $\theta$.
+As shown in Section 2.2, the complete log-likelihood has a complicated expression including a high-dimensional integral of a dimension increasing with $T$.
+The granularity approach [\cite{GG2005a,GG2015}] replaces the complete log-likelihood by an appropriate expansion for large $T$.
+This leads to a two step estimation method where, in the first step, the factor values are considered as fixed time effects.
+This log-likelihood conditional on $(f_2,...,f_T)$ is

+where $n_{jk,t}$ (resp. $n_{j,t-1}$) counts all transitions from $j$ to $k$ (resp. is the structure of ratings at $t-1$).
+It is maximized with respect to both parameter $\theta$ and factor path $f_2,...,f_T$ subject to the identification restrictions